Guide to Microbiology Careers

-Genetic counselors need to obtain a master’s degree and board certification in genetic counseling in order to secure employment, but many genetic counselors begin their educational journey with a bachelor’s degree in microbiology or a related life science discipline.
+Genetic counselors need to obtain a master’s degree and board certification in genetic counseling to secure employment.
+Still, many genetic counselors begin their educational journey with a bachelor’s degree in microbiology or a related life science discipline.

 - Northwestern University has an 18-month master’s of genetic counseling program that blends scientific knowledge with the soft skills in counseling and psychology necessary for this profession.
 The program provides graduates with a mastery of genetic concepts, including the molecular basis of inheritance.
-Students begin clinical rotations in the winter quarter of their first year, allowing them the chance to quickly apply what they’ve learned in the classroom.
+Students begin clinical rotations in the winter quarter of their first year, allowing them to quickly apply what they’ve learned in the classroom.
 And the early (mid-March) graduation date gives students a head start on the job market for genetic counselors.
 Northwestern’s Chicago-based program is accredited by the American Board of Genetic Counseling (ABGC).

 Over 40 percent of all microbiologists work in a research and development setting, and that’s where industrial microbiologists thrive, applying their knowledge of microbiology to the creation of safe and effective products.
 They may work with medical devices, pharmaceutical drugs, cosmetics, or other consumer goods.
 Typical responsibilities include microbial testing, laboratory services, and investigative research under the direction of an industrial company.

 Jobs and Pay

-According to the BLS, microbiology at large is expected to grow about 5 percent between 2020 and 2030, adding almost 1,000 jobs.
-The average salary for the 19710 microbiologists working in the US is $91,840 per year.
+According to the BLS (2022), microbiology at large is expected to grow about 9 percent between 2021 and 2031, adding almost 1,900 jobs.
+The average salary for the 19,430 microbiologists working in the US is $87,820 per year.
 The percentiles for wages are: